 Having surgery is never fun, but at The Surgery Center at VPFW, our physicians and staff aim to make the experience as comforting, convenient and affordable as possible.

 The Surgery Center at VPFW

-The average visit at The Surgery Center is just over 90 minutes, which is half of what you would expect at a hospital.
-Additionally, there is no exposure to sick patients, and the cost is significantly less than what you would encounter at a hospital, which is especially relevant to those with high-deductible insurance plans.
+The average visit at the Surgery Center is just over 90 minutes, which is half of what you would expect at a hospital.
+Parking at our stand-alone office is ample, and the check-in process is quick and easy.
+The cost of care is significantly less than what you would encounter at a hospital, which can be especially relevant to those with high-deductible insurance plans.

 Types of Procedures Offered in the Surgery Center

 The surgical procedures listed below may be performed in our Surgery Center depending upon your insurance carrier.
 Your safety is our number one concern, therefore certain medical conditions may prevent admission to our surgery center.
 Each patient is carefully screened for eligibility by our nurses, physicians, and anesthesiologists.

 - Laparoscopy for diagnosing pelvic pain, for tubal ligation, for biopsies for endometriosis, and for removal of cysts, ovaries, fallopian tubes, and adhesions

 - Endometrial Ablation for the control or cessation of abnormally heavy periods